-RF Classifier’s data being preprocessed is known to not affect the effectiveness of the classifier and therefore a different approach to preprocessing must be taken.
-This is by ‘preprocessing’ the parameters of the classifier itself instead using GridSearchCV to get the best possible for the classifier.
-This is by creating and fitting a test RF Classifier first and initializing a parameters dictionary variable that contains a list of estimators and a list of max depths.
-Putting this dictionary and the classifier in as parameters for the GridSearchCV will allow for the best values for Depth and estimators to be found.[2]
-This can then be used as the parameters for the actual classifier when it’s made and fitted, which would be the next step.
+It is known that pre-processing RF Classifier’s datadoes not affect the effectiveness of the classifier and therefore a different approach to preprocessing must be taken.
+This is by ‘preprocessing’ the parameters of the classifier itself instead using GridSearchCV to get the best possible parameters for the classifier.
+This is achieved by first creating and fitting a test RF Classifier and then initializing a parameters dictionary variable that contains a list of estimators and a list of max depths.
+Using this dictionary as well as the classifier as parameters for the GridSearchCV will allow for the best values for Depth and estimators to be found.[2]
+These can then be used as the parameters for the actual classifier when it’s made and fitted, which would be the next step.
 Running this new class with the best parameters should allow for the most effective RF classifier possible.
-This will be able to be assessed when the results are outputted in the same way as was done with the MLPClassifier.
+Assessment will be possible when the results are outputted in the same way as was done with the MLPClassifier.
 Looking at this we can then see if adding the additional data in the same way as we did for the MLP Classifier has an affect on performance.
 If it does allow for a higher precision, recall, score and accuracy then it shall be used.
 The likely configuration of this will be the same as the MLP Classifier where enough of memorable and non-memorable date are added to balance the ratio.
-The only issues with adding data is that the GridSearchCV will have to be run again to get new best values for depth and the number of estimators as the data size would now be larger.[2]
-Once the best parameters have been gotten these can then be given to a new classifier when its function is called which can then be fit with the new data.
-Looking out the analysis of thee outputs like before the parameters can be dialed into get the best values.
-This should give it better overall effectiveness in my opinion than the MLP Classifier.
+The only issue with adding data is that the GridSearchCV will have to be repeated to get new best values for depth and the number of estimators as the data size would now be larger.[2]
+Once the best parameters have been found they can then be given to a new classifier when its function is called which can then be fit with the new data.
+In my opinion, this should produce better overall effectiveness than the MLP Classifier.

 Results